2silver/collective.datehacker/README.txt

 * none of above, but you are sure that, sooner or later, someone will ask again for the same change.

+Also this product can be useful after some big-migration activiti to Plone.
+May be that you or your users need to be able to restore some creation/modification date after the process.

 Instructions
 ============